iangreenleaf/blog_house/_drafts/the-first-year-garden.md

 Sunchokes, also known as Jerusalem Artichokes, are a perennial relative of the sunflower with tasty edible tubers.
 They are also often described as an aggressive spreader, to be treated with care.
 I took these warnings too lightly and paid for it.

-I had read about sunchokes somewhere and was interested in them.
-When someone on Nextdoor offered free baby plants dug from their yard, I biked over and grabbed a handful of starts, which I plopped in the middle of the circle garden.
+When someone on Nextdoor offered free baby sunchokes dug from their yard, I biked over and grabbed a handful of starts, which I plopped in the middle of the circle garden.

 Mistake #1: *Right* in the middle of the garden.
 My thinking at the time was that they were taller so they could be flanked by shorter plants without blocking views or sun.